JustineCodes/GitHubCopilot/README.md

   - API set up, and hopefully I hide it in gitignore correctly.
   - Used Copilot and ChatGPT in the browser to create the code.
   - A number of errors, and the last one says. "openai.error.RateLimitError: You exceeded your current quota, please check your plan and billing details."
 So ya that's what's up today.

+- Wednesday the 28th of June
+  - The error means I need to set up a payment plan.
+I can do that.
+  - Okay I set that up, still getting error. humm
+  - Fixed it!
+I think I needed to wait a few for the billing part to start.
+  - With the help of Copilot, I added a quit to my chat loop.
+  - I have a rudimentary ChatGPT script in Python.
+Pretty cool.
+  - I started building a GUI python script that I plan to build into something I can use to chat with ChatGPT.